 From the public records of the Findlay Police Department and the Hancock County Sheriff’s Office:

-A civil dispute was reported at a South Main Street, Rawson, residence on Friday.
+A verbal dispute was reported at a residence on Township 254, Arcadia, on June 17.

 From the public records of Hancock County Common Pleas Court:

 Gregory L. Hester Jr., 30, of Findlay, pleaded guilty to possession of cocaine and aggravated possession of drugs, both fifth-degree felonies.
 On Jan.
 9 in Findlay, Hester possessed less than 5 grams of cocaine and less than the bulk amount of methylphendiate, which can treat attention deficit disorder.
 Judge Joseph Niemeyer will sentence him on Sept.
 8.

 Elizabeth A. Wells, 33, of Findlay, pleaded guilty into intervention in lieu of conviction for theft, a fifth-degree felony.
 Between Aug.
 20 and Aug.
 28 in Findlay, Wells stole two tables and five cellphones owned by Best Buy warehouse.
 Niemeyer oversaw the case.

 Dante S. Wright, 34, of Marengo, pleaded guilty into intervention in lieu of conviction for possession of cocaine, a fifth-degree felony, and improperly handling of firearms in a motor vehicle, a fourth-degree felony.
 On March 26 in Madison Township, Wright possessed less than 5 grams of cocaine, and had a loaded 9 mm Luger semi-automatic handgun in a motor vehicle while he was under the influence of alcohol or drugs, or a combination of them.

 From the public records of the Hancock County auditor’s office.
 No money changes hands in some real estate transfers between family members, in some bank repossessions, and in some other transfers.